UDOOboard/Vision-Docs/docs/03_Accessories/01_Official_Accessories.md

 ### Metal Case

-The UDOO VISION, for those who bought the board fro mthe Kickstarter campaign, is sold with a metal case to be placed on the top part of your board.
+The UDOO VISION, for those who backed the project from the Kickstarter campaign, is sold with a metal case to be placed on the top part of your board.
-You'll need it to protect your board from external damages!
+It protects your board from accidental damages and makes it better looking on your desk.

-Soon it will also be available on the [official shop](https://shop.udoo.org/), to be able to buy a new board together.
+Soon it will also be available on the [official shop](https://shop.udoo.org/).